LunarLaurus/gilded-sentinel/README.md

 ```

 ## Technologies Used
-React: The core framework for building the user interface.
+- React: The core framework for building the user interface.
-TypeScript: Enforced type safety for more maintainable and reliable code.
+- TypeScript: Enforced type safety for more maintainable and reliable code.
-React Router: Enables routing within the application.
+- React Router: Enables routing within the application.
-Axios: Simplified HTTP client for data fetching.
+- Axios: Simplified HTTP client for data fetching.
-Chart.js & React-Chartjs-2: Used to visualize CPU temperatures and other metrics.
+- Chart.js & React-Chartjs-2: Used to visualize CPU temperatures and other metrics.
-Spring/Java Backend: Manages data aggregation and API endpoints.
-(C#-based Data Collection Client)(https://github.com/LunarLaurus/gilded-sentinel-client): Collects system data using LibreHardwareMonitor.
+- Spring/Java Backend: Manages data aggregation and API endpoints.
+- [C#-based Data Collection Client](https://github.com/LunarLaurus/gilded-sentinel-client): Collects system data using LibreHardwareMonitor.